PREGNANCY OPTIONS FOR SAME-SEX COUPLES AND SINGLE WOMEN

 Egg freezing

-For some women who want to have a child (without using a donor) there can be medical reasons for egg freezing.
+According to VARTA, for some women who want to have a child (without using a donor) there can be medical reasons for egg freezing.
 The prospect of chemotherapy is one example.

 "It should be a priority for any woman who's diagnosed with cancer and will or may need to have chemotherapy," says Dr Kuhn, author of IVF Success, An Evidence-Based Guide to Getting Pregnant and Clues to Why You Are Not Pregnant Now.